 WordPress Plugin: A WordPress Plugin is a program, or a set of one or more functions, written in the PHP scripting language, that adds a specific set of features or services to the WordPress weblog, which can be seamlessly integrated with the weblog using access points and methods provided by the WordPress Plugin Application Program Interface (API).

 Wishing that WordPress had some new or modified functionality?
 The first thing to do is to search various WordPress Plugin repositories and sources to see if someone has already created a WordPress Plugin that suits your needs.
-If not, this article will guide you through the process of creating your own WordPress Plugins.
+If not, this article will guide you through the process of creating your own WordPress Plugin.

 This article assumes you are already familiar with the basic functionality of WordPress, and PHP programming.